Jowle History, Family Crest & Coats of Arms

 Early History of the Jowle family

 This web page shows only a small excerpt of our Jowle research.
-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Jowle History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Jowle History in all our PDF Extended History products and printed products wherever possible.

 Jowle Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Jowle have been found, including Jewell, Jewall, Jule, Joel, Jouel and others.

 Early Notables of the Jowle family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Jowle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jowle family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Jowle, or a variant listed above to cross the Atlantic and come to North America were : Thomas and Walter Jewell settled in Virginia in 1635; Robert Jewell settled in Virginia in 1637; Thomas Jewell settled in Boston Massachusetts in 1635..